 Freshwater swamp forests, or flooded forests, are forests which are inundated with freshwater, either permanently or seasonally.
 They normally occur along the lower reaches of rivers and around freshwater lakes.
 Freshwater swamp forests are found in a range of climate zones, from boreal through temperate and subtropical to tropical.
 Ratargul Swamp Forest is the only freshwater swamp forest in Bangladesh.

-4 months in monsoon period is the best time to explore the forest.
-You can hire a local wooden boat and spend a whole day wondering and relaxing in the forest.
+4 months in the monsoon period is the best time to explore the forest.
+You can hire a local wooden boat and spend a whole day wandering and relaxing in the forest.
 Other time there will be no water in the forest, and you have to walk in clay.
 If you want to spend a whole day in Sylhet division, Ratargul Swamp Forest is the best place for doing so!

 - 13 Best places to visit in Bangladesh you can’t miss

 - 16 Top Bangladeshi food you must try on your visit

 - 11 Must visiting tourist attractions in Dhaka you can’t miss

 - 10 Best archaeological sites in Bangladesh you can’t miss

 - Sundarbans Travel Guide: Top 08 things to do for the best experience

 - Tribal people of Bangladesh and their culture

 - Panam Nagar: A fully abandoned city of the Hindu merchants in Bangladesh

 - Gaur: The lost historic city in India-Bangladesh border